Federal Terrorism Charges Filed Against NYC Subway Bombing Suspect Akayed Ullah

 Acting U.S. Attorney Joon Kim said that Ullah "came to kill, to maim, and to destroy" as thousands of New Yorkers were using the transit system to get to work and go about their lives.
 Ullah acted "in support of a vicious cause," Kim said.

 Ullah was taken into custody — and to the hospital — after he suffered burns to his hands and abdomen in a subway station tunnel near Times Square during the Monday morning rush hour.
-Police say he was wearing an improvised explosive device that was based on a pipe bomb.
+Police say he was wearing an improvised explosive device based on a pipe bomb.
 Three people who were near the explosion suffered minor injuries.

 Ullah had been inspired and radicalized by the ISIS extremist group, Kim said in announcing charges against him on Tuesday.